meltano/hub/README.md

 To work locally with this project, you'll have to follow the steps below:

 1. Fork this project
-1. Download dependencies: `bundle`
+2. Download dependencies: `bundle install`
-1. Build and preview: `bundle exec jekyll serve`
+3. Build and preview: `bundle exec jekyll serve --livereload`
-1. Add content
+4. Add content
-1. Push the commit(s) you made
+5. Push the commit(s) you made
-1. Make an MR
+6. Make an MR

+Step 3 may fail if you are running Ruby 3.0.0 or above.
+It is best to set the local version of Ruby to 2.7.5 via `rbenv` to avoid this.

 The above commands should be executed from the root directory of this project.